Karen Kassel, MS, RD, Med

-You may not have a bowel movement until three or four days after delivery.
+You may not have a bowel movement until 3-4 days after delivery.
 Your first bowel movement can be quite painful, especially if you had a perineal tear or episiotomy.
 Drink a lot of water and juice.
 Take a stool softener to ease this pain.
 Do not avoid bowel movements.
 This can lead to constipation and hemorrhoids.
 A warm sitz bath can ease pain from hemorrhoids.
 Clean this area with warm water (using a squeeze bottle or wash cloth) to prevent infection.
 Pat dry with gauze or a sanitary wipe.
 Always wipe from front to back.

 (C-section) is major surgery.
 You may take longer to heal.
 Pain is greatest the day after surgery and should decrease from then on.
 Take care to protect your incision.
 Watch for swelling or redness.
 Alert your doctor immediately if you see any.
 Your doctor will also give you specific instructions for bathing, lifting, and gentle exercise during recovery.